Name and Purposes

 Section 4.1 Nominations.
 By the twentieth day of October of each year, the Nominating and Elections Committee shall make and report nominations to the Division for the offices of Chair-Elect, Secretary, Treasurer and members of the Board of Directors to succeed those whose terms will expire and to fill vacancies existing for un-expired terms.
 Members may nominate themselves or others by submitting such nominations to the Nominating and Elections Committee.

 Section 4.2 Elections.
-Elections of Officers and Directors shall be by written ballot and shall be carried out pursuant to the Standing Rules of the Division.
+Elections of Officers and Directors shall be by written or electronic ballot and shall be carried out pursuant to the Standing Rules of the Division.

 Duties of Officers